trpc/trpc/packages/client/README.md

 # `@trpc/client`

-> The `@trpc/client` package is responsible for communicating with a tRPC server on the client side.
+> Communicate with a tRPC server on the client side.

 ## Documentation